Daniele-Cannella/auto_labeling/README.md

 ## :clipboard: Requirements

-Make shure to have 'huggingface-cli' installed on your machine, or download it from [here](https://huggingface.co/docs/huggingface_hub/guides/cli).
+Make sure to have 'huggingface-cli' installed on your machine, or download it from [here](https://huggingface.co/docs/huggingface_hub/guides/cli).

 To install the libraries used in the programs:

-Make shure to have started your python virtual environment!
+Make sure to have started your python virtual environment!
 In order to keep your python interpreter clean on your machine.

 On Linux: